facastagnini/facastagnini.github.io/_posts/2019-08-26-how-to-flash-YX-WS01-smart-plug.md

 ## 1 - Open it
 I put it in a vise, compress it and used an exacto knife to help the plastic split.
 Release the vise, rotate the plug and repeat until the welded plastic started to give.
 Then used a couple screw drivers to pry the lid off.
-If you are careful, you can get it oppened it with minimal aestetic damage.
+If you are careful, you can get it oppened with minimal aestetic damage.
 DO NOT RUSH.

 ## 2 - Detach the board from the male plug
 Once the lid poped out, you need to remove the male plug from the circuit board, this is hard because all that metal is disipating the heat, so it may take a while.